Published:

 Along with data showing a potential loosening of underwriting standards, debt levels are still high among many borrowers.

-While lenders prefer that borrowers have a debt-to-income ratio (DTI) of no more than 43%, the number can be as high as 50% in some cases.
+While lenders often prefer lower debt-to-income ratios, the number can be as high as 50% in some cases.
 This will depend on the creditworthiness of the buyer and the specific lender’s guidelines and practices.
-But accepting a 50% DTI is still risky practice.
-But it gives some borrowers the chance to secure a mortgage despite already-high debt loads.
+So a higher DTI does not automatically prevent approval, but it usually requires the rest of the file to support the loan request.

 Maximum LTV Ratio Is Up as Well